Managing Director & Senior Partner

 Unlike other disciplines, such as corporate finance, leadership and talent management is a relatively undeveloped field in the application of data- and evidence-based approaches to value creation.
 Most companies do not address the most fundamental questions around leadership and talent development, despite huge expenditures—$40 billion annually by some estimates.
 Still, some companies get it right.
 Not surprisingly, these companies tend to be market leaders in their industries.

 The BCG Global Leadership and Talent Index (GLTI) is the first tool to precisely quantify a company’s leadership and talent management capabilities.
-It is the product of a multiyear effort that culminated in a recently completed study of more than 1,260 CEOs and HR directors at global companies.1 Notes: 1 These companies and their executives were participants in our annual People Advantage survey of executives conducted with the World Federation of People Management Associations.
-(See the sidebar, “Whom We Surveyed and What We Asked.”)
+It is the product of a multiyear effort that culminated in a recently completed study of more than 1,260 CEOs and HR directors at global companies.

 The power of the GLTI lies in its simplicity.
 It is a 20-question survey that places a company at one of six leadership and talent management capability levels and suggests ways to systematically move from one level to the next.
 It quantifies the revenue and profit gains that companies can expect from moving up the index.
 Here are the high-level findings: